Jalal Khan Orakzai: Defense and Battle

 He then made immediate preparations for the town's defense by collecting men and ammunition as the Sikh force then approached the town and surrounded two nearby villages.
 He sent a Lashkar (Note: Means "army" or "military force" especially in the Mughal era for a large group of soldiers.) headed by his grandson Ghulam Muhammad Khan and cousin Hizbar Khan.
 Besieged villagers then came out with their bows and repulsed the attacking force several times.
-Mughal contingents led by Jalal Khan's two nephews, Jamal Khan and Pir Khan, launched an attack on the Banda's forces.
-Dindar Ali Khan, the son of Jalal Khan, attempted to reinforce them, but before he could join the battle, both Jamal and Pir had been killed.
-Despite fierce resistance from Jalal Khan, the Banda's forces continued to persist, and began to besiege the town of Jalalabad.

-Ensuing the struggle of the villages, with the entire army force of seventy to eighty thousand, the Banda's men went onto approach the walls and town gate and showered their firepower upon the Afghans, then rushed forward to the wall intending to dig through, set up ladders and ignite the gates on fire.
-However while in the process of this, the Afghans surprised the Banda's soldiers and came out sword in hand with shields to their faces and cut down two hundred to three hundred soldiers while taking more casualties on their own side.
+Ensuing the struggle of the villages, with the entire army force of seventy to eighty thousand, the Sikhs went onto approach the walls and town gate and showered their firepower upon the Afghans, then rushed forward to the wall intending to dig through, set up ladders and ignite the gates on fire.
+However while in the process of this, the Afghans surprised the Sikhs and came out sword in hand with shields to their faces and cut down two hundred to three hundred soldiers while taking many casualties on their own side.

-Other skirmishes occurred and further attempts were made to breach-in for twenty days, and eventually after losing thousands of men and ammunitions to vain, Banda Singh lifted the siege and withdrew failing to take the town and turning back from the Doab.
-Jalal Khan out of revenge, ordered all of the Sikh inhabitants of Unarsa to be brutally massacred.
+Other skirmishes occurred and further attempts were made for twenty days, and eventually after losing thousands of men the Sikhs withdrew failing to take the town and turning back from the Doab.

 Decoration

-Jalal Khan was rewarded by the Nazim of Delhi, on 31 August 1710 AD, with the Faujdari of Saharanpur which was a deserted position by Ali Hamid Qanauji as well as receiving further promotions in rank by his Mughal superiors over his victory on resisting and defending his position in Jalalabad.
-Asad Khan al-Daula awarded Jalaluddin with a robe of honour.
+Jalal Khan was rewarded by the Nazim of Delhi, on 31 August 1710 AD, with the Faujdari of Saharanpur which was a deserted position by Ali Hamid Qanauji as well as receiving further promotions in rank by his Mughal superiors.